kflansburg/kflansburg.github.io/content/posts/rust-continuous-delivery.md

 including GitHub repo, webhook, CodeBuild job, and ECR repository.
 Adding a new codebase is as simple as adding a new entry in a Terraform list variable and applying the plan.

+## Next Steps

+I currently still use GitHub Actions to perform validation steps on pull requests before they are merged.
+This can still be quite slow and so I do not require these tests to pass before I merge, they will be repeated during the release build anyway.
+I would eventually like to set up a second CodeBuild pipeline for validation only, and have the results sent back to GitHub for display in the pull request page.

+As mentioned above, I would also like to explore automated benchmarking within my pipeline, with proper caching of previous results to detect regressions.
+This has the advantage that benchmarks will be conducted on a consistently sized machine with little else running on it.
+Ideally these results could be inserted directly into pull requests to document any regressions or improvements.

 ## Conclusion